ForgottenGlory/Living-Skyrim-2/README.md

 ## Final Thoughts & Best Practices
 - If you are not familiar with the contents of this modlist, links are provided in the [LS2 Spreadsheet](https://docs.google.com/spreadsheets/d/1i31E32PtFQv_soryzrH8dOmk-Yk3n1GZIuQnuFsy2XY/edit?usp=sharing) to every mod so you can review their content/changes.
-- Autosaves and Quicksaves are disabled.
-These save options are known to cause issues with heavily scripted games.Quicksaves are automatically turned into Manual Saves.
+- Autosaves are disabled.
+This save option is known to cause issues with heavily scripted games.
+Quicksaves are automatically turned into Manual Saves.
 It is recommended to save **early** and **often**.
 Every 15 minutes and before interacting with quest NPCs, quest objects, and entering new zones should be sufficient. **Old saves can be deleted, but forgetting to save loses progress forever!**
 - Wabbajack supports updating/upgrading over an existing installation, but it will automatically delete any files that aren’t used for the modlist installation.
-This means if you have changed the modlist in any way, Wabbajack will delete those changes and **may even delete your saves.** Keep backups of any changes you do make (as ill-advised as making changes may be).
+This means if you have changed the modlist in any way, Wabbajack will delete those changes and **delete your saves.** Keep backups of any changes you do make and your saves (as ill-advised as making changes may be).
 - **NEVER** save right after a loading screen.
 Wait 30 seconds before saving to let scripts finish executing.
 - **NEVER** use autosaves.
 Autosaves are unpredictable at best, and save-corrupting at worst.